About

 Through our collaborative work, we will explore underlying patterns that contribute to suffering, identify and challenge limiting beliefs, and cultivate resilience, emotional balance, and self-awareness.
 The goal is to support my clients in accessing their fullest potential, moving through pain, and finding a space of greater vitality, self-compassion, and fulfillment.
 This journey fosters integration and self-awareness, allowing individuals to connect with their inner wisdom and live from the core of their being.

-I believe in the transformative power of healing and am dedicated to creating a compassionate, safe space for my clients to explore their unique experiences and realize their fullest potential.
+I believe in the transformative power of healing and am dedicated to creating a compassionate, safe space to explore your unique experiences and realize your fullest potential.

 My Background

 With a strong academic and clinical foundation, I hold a PhD in PsychoNeuroImmunology (2013), a Master’s degree in Neurosciences (2006), a professional license in clinical psychology with emphasis on the Cognitive Behavioral Therapy approach, and a Bachelor’s degree in Psychology (2004).
-I am licensed to practice in Portugal (OPP #27065), São Paulo, Brazil (CRP/SP #06/140568), and I hold the European Certificate of Psychology (Europsi, EAFP #PT-068228-202211).
+I am licensed to practice in the United Kingdom, UK (HCPC #PYL048075), Portugal (OPP #27065), São Paulo, Brazil (CRP/SP #06/140568), and I hold the European Certificate of Psychology (Europsi, EAFP #PT-068228-202211).
 In 2024, I completed my training in Somatic Experiencing® and further advanced my expertise in The Pathwork Internacional® with 390 out of 420 hours.
+I am currently in training in NARM® (NeuroAffective Relational Model).

 My professional journey also includes postdoctoral research roles at leading institutions, such as the Champalimaud Foundation’s Neuropsychiatry Unit in Lisbon (2019–2021), the Social and Cognition Neuroscience Laboratory at Mackenzie University in São Paulo (2015–2017), the MRI Laboratory at Universidade de São Paulo (2016-2017), and the Group of Translational Psychiatry/Neurospin in Paris (2013–2015).
 In addition, I specialized in trauma-informed practices (2019) and served as a lecturer in Neurosciences in Bordeaux, France (2018).